-The Mental Health Commission of NSW’s website uses analytical software to identify patterns of usage.
+The NSW Mental Health Commission’s website uses analytical software to identify patterns of usage.
 This information is collected in aggregated form and is used to improve the website.

 For each page accessed information collected may include, but is not limited to:

 - the IP (Internet Protocol) address of the machine which has accessed it